 - Participants will identify at least three words or phrases that are stigmatizing to individuals with substance use disorders and their best-practice substitutes.

 Beginner and Intermediate

 - Beginning level courses introduce learners to a content area; include information about a condition, treatment method, or issue; and involve learning and comprehending content.

 - Intermediate level courses provide information that builds on knowledge practitioners with some experience already have.
 These courses focus on skill-building or adding knowledge, possibly following a brief overview of basic information, and involve using information in concrete situations and understanding the underlying structure of the material.

 Polls and Q&A

 A Certificate of Completion for 2 CEs is available by participating in this specialty online training and passing an online CE quiz.
-Those who successfully complete the full series and pass all six CE quizzes for this six-part series will be eligible to apply for the Ethics in Practice Certificate.
-Access to the online CE quiz will be in your NAADAC profile after registration.
+Those who successfully complete the full series and pass all six CE quizzes for this six-part series will be eligible to apply for the Certificate of Achievement for Ethics in Practice.

 Click here for a complete list of organizations who approve NAADAC to provide continuing education hours.

 This webinar is eligible for ASWB ACE CE hours.
 Click here for NAADAC Social Worker certificate instructions.

 Addiction professionals, employee assistance professionals, social workers, mental health counselors, professional counselors, psychologists, and other helping professionals that are interested in learning about addiction-related matters.